-(8) The biological remains included in the Register in relation to the person until the Secretary cancels the entry of the biological from the Register under this Part.
+- (8) The biological remains included in the Register in relation to the person until the Secretary cancels the entry of the biological from the Register under this Part. - Note: The biological is taken not to be included in the Register while it is suspended: see section 32FD.